robertohuertasm/cognito-user-reader/README.md

 cargo install cognito-user-reader
 ```

-or you can download the executable from [Github releases](https://github.com/robertohuertasm/cognito-user-reader/releases) and add it to your path.
+or you can download the executable from [GitHub releases](https://github.com/robertohuertasm/cognito-user-reader/releases) and add it to your path.

 ## Requirements